Table of Contents

 But, of all the many road trips in this state – from a getaway to Palm Springs to the Eastern Sierra – the one we get asked about the most is the Big Sur drive along California Highway 1.

 We get why: this is a stretch of coast with views so beautiful it tops most bucket lists.
-On par with Italy’s Amalfi Coast or Hawaii’s Road to Hana, this is a trip everyone should do at least once in their life.
+On par with Italy’s Amalfi Coast or Hawaii’s Road to Hana, the Big Sur drive is a trip everyone should do at least once in their life.

 But planning takes preparation, which is why one of the most popular requests we get for itinerary planning is for this very road trip.

-- Take It Slow: Give yourself plenty of time, because, let’s be honest: feeling rushed does not a good vacation make.
+Give yourself plenty of time, because, let’s be honest: feeling rushed does not a good vacation make.
+Also the Big Sur drive goes along some of the oldest roads in the state so speeding can be dangerous.

 Where Does California Highway 1 Start and End?